mu-semtech/mu-javascript-template/README.md

 ## Developing with the template

 Livereload is enabled automatically when running in development mode.
-You can embed the template easily in a running mu.semte.ch stack by launching it in the docker-compose.yml with the correct links.
-If desired, the chrome inspecor can be attached during development, giving advanced javascript debugging features.
+You can embed the template easily in a running mu.semte.ch stack by launching it in the `docker-compose.yml` with the correct links.
+If desired, the chrome inspector can be attached during development, giving advanced javascript debugging features.

 ### Live reload
 When developing, you can use the template image, mount the volume with your sources in `/app` and add a link to the database.
 Set the `NODE_ENV` environment variable to `development`.
 The service will live-reload on changes.
 You'll need to restart the container when you define additional dependencies in your `package.json`.